-By default, WordPress displays older comments at the top of the comment page, and newer comments are displayed last.
+By default, WordPress displays older comments at the top of the comment page; newer comments are displayed last.

-If a post were written over 5 years ago, those comments added from 5 years ago would be at the top.
+If a post were written over five years ago, those comments added from 5 years ago would be at the top.
 This might not be a great way to enhance a blog post.
-However, one thing everyone knows is 5 years is a long time when it comes to technology.
+However, everyone knows that five years is a long time for technology.
 Lots of changes happen in 5 years.

-A post about WordPress written 5 years ago may not accurately reflect the WordPress of today.
-On the other hand, WordPress has gone through many changes over 5 years, so making newer and recent comments displayed at the top might be a good thing.
+A post about WordPress written five years ago may not accurately reflect the WordPress of today.
+On the other hand, WordPress has gone through many changes over five years, so making newer and recent comments displayed at the top might be a good thing.

-Since comments can be a source of added information sometimes to enhance a post or provide added information for your audience, making newer comments at the top should be considered by webmasters.
+Since comments can sometimes be a source of added information to enhance a post or provide added information for your audience, making newer comments at the top should be considered by web admins.

 This brief blog post will show you how to make this happen in WordPress.